List of animation studios owned by the Walt Disney Company: Disney Animation France

 Walt Disney Feature Animation, France S.A.
-(DAF), also credited as Walt Disney Feature Animation - Paris, France and Walt Disney Animation Studios - Strasbourg, France, originally named Brizzi Films, was an animation company based in Paris, France and Strasbourg, France that operated from 1986 to 2007.
+(DAF), also credited as Walt Disney Feature Animation - Paris, France and originally named Brizzi Films, was an animation company based in Paris, France that operated from 1986 to 2007.

-Brizzi Films was founded by Paul and Gaëtan Brizzi in 1986, in Paris, France and Strasbourg, France.
+Brizzi Films was founded by Paul and Gaëtan Brizzi in 1986, in Paris, France.
 Brizzi worked on Babar in 1986 for Nelvana.
 In 1989, the Brizzi brothers sold the company to Disney Television Animation.
 The brothers continued on as general managers under the company's new name, Walt Disney Animation, France S.A.
 The first production they work on under Disney was DuckTales the Movie: Treasure of the Lost Lamp for Disney MovieToons.
 In 1990, WDA France worked on several TV shows and specials.

 In 1994, the Brizzi brothers transferred to Walt Disney Feature Animation as sequence directors for The Hunchback of Notre Dame for which Disney France did 20 percent of the animation.
-By January 1998, David Stainton was heading up Disney Animation France, which was when he was promoted to senior vice president of creative affairs for Disney Feature Animation.
+In January 1998, David Stainton was named senior vice president of creative affairs for Walt Disney Feature Animation, where he was charged with overseeing Disney Animation France.

-Stainton was promoted in January 2000, and moved to Walt Disney Television Animation.
+Stainton moved to Walt Disney Television Animation in January 2000.
 In summer 2003, Disney Animation France was closed.